 The best way for cohabiting couples to protect themselves is to draw up a cohabitation agreement or a living together agreement as they are sometimes known, we can do this for you for a fixed fee of £599.00.

 With more couples now opting not to get married, it is essential that they protect themselves in the event of a relationship breakdown, and obtain a cohabitation or living together agreement, as couples who live together have very little legal rights should they eventually split up.

-There is no such thing as a common law husband or wife in English law and generally cohabited are treated as two strangers, if any dispute ends up in court.
+There is no such thing as a common law husband or wife in English law and generally unmarried partners are treated as two strangers, if any dispute ends up in court.

 Our Cohabitation Agreement Service Costs £599 – What’s Included?

 This cohabitation agreement service provides you with the legal advice you need to give your agreement enforceability with the courts whilst also having our solicitors deal with any queries from opposing solicitors.
 It allows you to carry on with your life without any fuss or stress.

 - Solicitor Drafted Cohabitation Agreement to your exact needs

 - Professional legal advice on the implications of signing the agreement

 - The agreement will be sent to your partner and their solicitors if they have representation